 India has the second largest agricultural land in the world.
 About 60% of rural Indian households make their living from agriculture.
 The agro based industry saw a growth at a CAGR of 16.4% over FY10 to FY18.
-As of 2019, Indian Agriculture industry worth $39.1 Billion.
+Agricultural exports from India reached US$ 38.54 billion in FY19 and in FY20 (till November 2019) US$ 22.69 billion.
 With many initiatives for farmers, the government aims to double farmers' income by 2022.
 So we have compiled a list of Indian Agricultural startups that are making a name and increasing their growth in quick succession.

 List of Successful Agritech Startups in India